-Troubleshooting CalibrationUpdated a month ago
+Troubleshooting CalibrationUpdated 3 months ago

 Because of the complexity behind the calibration process, there are many variables which can influence the success and quality.
 This guide will walk you through troubleshooting calibration so that you can get started creating lightshows as soon as possible.
 Keep in mind, your snapshots may come out a bit distorted as they are dynamically generated pixel-by-pixel to reflect the perspective of your projector.
 However, following this article will provide the best possible result.